Tuesday, 18 April 2023

 Dale Dengate

 I remember Bob as a young lad coming to BMC, with Ralph, still in their late teens.
-Bob’s older brother Eric was in the BMC Concert Party Bush band.
+Bob’s older brother Eric was in the BMC Concert Party Bush Band.
 Ralph and Bob took off to Tasmania for adventures so Ralph will be able to enlighten us as I think romance entered their lives.

 Bob c.
 1963